phelipetls/blog/content/posts/surprising-react-bug/index.md

 there more than a single source of truth controlling the `open` state, which is to ask for trouble.

-In fact, all of this suggested to me that it'd still happen in vanilla JavaScript.
+In fact, all of this suggested to me that it would still happen in vanilla JavaScript.
 And indeed it does:

 {{< html path="details-summary-vanilla-javascript.html" hl_options=`hl_lines=10-29` >}}